zwgagne/libri/readme.md

-to do : finish the hbs views and validate the form
+Everything is working fine, just need to validate the form.